What do the results of the elections mean? - NewsBreak

 – What about Labour?

-Gaining control of seven more councils and putting on 240 councillors represents progress, but the overall picture contained some blemishes.
+Gaining control of eight more councils and putting on more than 260 councillors represents progress, but the overall picture contained some blemishes.

 The loss of Hull to the Lib Dems will be a concern while the party also lost overall control of Hastings in the south.